 Q: What If It Is Raining?

 A: We're not afraid of a little rain, but our attractions will be closed if it is raining heavily or we deem it unsafe for customers.
 The decision on the trail is made at 5:30 PM each night, and will be posted on our website.
-Tickets are good for any one operational night, so there is no need for rainchecks to be issued - just come on another night.
-If the final night is rained out, then passes good for attendance the following year will be issued to those who are physically present to receive them.
+Those who purchased tickets on a cancelled night will have the option of rescheduling for another night, or receiving a refund.
+Please keep in mind that if the attraction is open, then no refunds will be given, but we will do our best to reschedule purchased tickets for another night.
+If the final night is cancelled due to weather, then refunds will be given.

 Q: How long do I have to wait in line?